katholiek-onderwijs-vlaanderen/sri2postgres/README.md

         var propertyConfig = {
             propertyName : "value->'engine'",
-            targetTable: "schema.engine_table",
+            targetTable: "schema.engine_table"
-            queriesPerTransaction: 20
         };

 Again a table like this will be required:

     CREATE TABLE engine_table (key uuid unique,value jsonb);

-sri2postgres will insert into the targetTable in a Transaction way.
-So you can set how many insert perform in each transaction.
-Again if just ONE INSERT fails the whole transaction will fail.
-Fortunately, sri2postgres will abort the current transaction and continue with a new one up to finish.
+sri2postgres will insert it one by one.

 So this code: